0jewell/prism/docs/Concepts/Traits.md

 Registry:remove(entity, health)

 Registry:add(entity, health)
---// output: This is the 2 time
+--> This is the 2 time
 ```

 ### Trait cleaning scope